 Here’s the way we define different levels of low carb at Diet Doctor:

-- Strict low carb <20 gram carbs per day
+- Strict low carb <20 gram carbs per day.
+This is a ketogenic diet (if protein intake is moderate).

 - Moderate low carb 20-50 grams per day